miroubnd/talent27dz/README.md

 # 🚀 TalentDZ

-TalentDZ is a full-stack job marketplace platform designed to connect job seekers, companies, and administrators in a centralized and efficient recruitment ecosystem.
+TalentDZ is a full-stack job marketplace that connects job seekers, companies, and administrators in one centralized recruitment ecosystem.

-The platform enables companies to publish job offers, candidates to apply, and administrators to manage the system with full control.
+Companies can publish job offers, candidates can browse and apply, and administrators oversee the platform with full control over users, listings, and moderation.

+This project was developed as part of the **SI module coursework (TD)** for **2CP/S2**.
+Beyond the technical scope, it helped us practice teamwork, working under pressure, and using AI-assisted development (vibe coding) to turn ideas into working software.

 ---
 ## 🧭 Theme Mapping